 The short answer, in my opinion, is not just yet.
 I was intrigued when I heard about ChatGPT.
-Even more so when I read articles about Google ranking up their AI capabilities to withstand potential competition to their Google search business.
+Even more so when I read articles about Google ranking up their AI capabilities to withstand potential competition to their Google Search business.
 If Google feels that threatened, it must be good, right?

 And it is.
 The ChatGPT capabilities are remarkable.
 I tested it while researching for my upcoming trip to Italy.
-Instead of browsing through countless pages of search results on Google and spending hours, if not days, putting together an itinerary, with ChatGPT – I had one chatbot that gave me most of the necessary answers in a matter of seconds.
-I got almost all the info I needed – from an actual travel itinerary to visit the Amalfi coast based on my set dates, to getting brief overviews of the key towns to visit (inclusive of the stroller friendly ones) and recommended hotels based on my budget.
+Instead of browsing through countless pages of search results on Google and spending hours, if not days, putting together an itinerary, with ChatGPT I had 1 chatbot that gave me most of the necessary answers in a matter of seconds.
+I got almost all the info I needed – from an actual travel itinerary to visit the Amalfi coast based on my set dates, to getting brief overviews of the key towns to visit (inclusive of the stroller friendly ones), and recommended hotels based on my budget.
 That’s pretty impressive and extremely convenient.

 The research I did was just scratching the surface of what the application can actually do – from creating a simple script to developing a website and writing poems and essays on variety of subjects (I tested it on the Industry 5.0 topic) to solving complex mathematical tasks and writing ad copies, just to name a few.

 But although ChatGPT does provide results fast, and saves a lot of time for its users, there were several gaps which made me think that the traditional search engines will not go out of business just yet (or likely not any time soon):

 - The correctness of the answers is unknown, really.
 Search engines base their search results on site authority amongst many other variables.
 When you skim through the search results, you can easily identify if the article or source is reputable or not.
 In the case of ChatGPT, you will purely rely on the fact that the machine knows what it is talking about, since it does not share its sources in detail.